Samarium

 Samarium is a chemical element; it has symbol Sm and atomic number 62.
 It is a moderately hard silvery metal that slowly oxidizes in air.
 Being a typical member of the lanthanide series, samarium usually has the oxidation state +3.
 Compounds of samarium(II) are also known, most notably the monoxide SmO, monochalcogenides SmS, SmSe and SmTe, as well as samarium(II) iodide.

 Discovered in 1879 by French chemist Paul-Émile Lecoq de Boisbaudran, samarium was named after the mineral samarskite from which it was isolated.
-The mineral itself was named after a Russian mine official, Colonel Vassili Samarsky-Bykhovets, who thus became the first person to have a chemical element named after him, though the name was indirect.
+The mineral was named after a Russian mine official, Vassili Samarsky-Bykhovets, who thus became the first person to have a chemical element named after him, though the name was indirect.

 Samarium occurs in concentration up to 2.8% in several minerals including cerite, gadolinite, samarskite, monazite and bastnäsite, the last two being the most common commercial sources of the element.
 These minerals are mostly found in China, the United States, Brazil, India, Sri Lanka and Australia; China is by far the world leader in samarium mining and production.

 The main commercial use of samarium is in samarium–cobalt magnets, which have permanent magnetization second only to neodymium magnets; however, samarium compounds can withstand significantly higher temperatures, above 700 C, without losing their permanent magnetic properties.
 The radioisotope samarium-153 is the active component of the drug samarium (^{153}Sm) lexidronam (Quadramet), which kills cancer cells in lung cancer, prostate cancer, breast cancer and osteosarcoma.
 Another isotope, samarium-149, is a strong neutron absorber and so is added to control rods of nuclear reactors.
 It also forms as a decay product during reactor operation and is one of the important factors considered in reactor design and operation.
 Other uses of samarium include catalysis of chemical reactions, radioactive dating and X-ray lasers.
 Samarium(II) iodide, in particular, is a common reducing agent in chemical synthesis.

 Samarium has no biological role; some samarium salts are slightly toxic.